tomhend/base_project/README.md

 ### log_cfg
 Takes a 'wandb_init' key with as value the kwargs that you want to pass to the wandb.init function.

+## Additional programming
+You will probably have to create your own pytorch dataset and add it to the dataset_builder, as well as your own model architecture which you should add to the model_builder.
+If you want more options for loss or optimizers you can add those easily as well to their respective builder files.

 ## Running
 Once everything is configured in the configuration file, cd to your project folder and install the